CINBCUniversal/sassypam/README.md

 Using sassypam as a Bower package is still being tested.
 It is compatible with node-sass 0.8.3+:

-    $ bower install sassypam --save
+    $ bower install sassypam

 ## Usage

-Once you've installed the SassyPAM toolkit, use it by calling the main file name:
+Once you've installed the SassyPAM toolkit, use it by calling the main file in your application.sass/scss:

     @import "sassypam"